ruckhaus/comp20-sruckhaus/jobs/README.txt

 I didn't collaborate with anyone.

 I spent 30-45 minutes on the JSON parsing and output.
-CSS will probably take way longer than that.
+I spend another 1.5 hours or so on CSS.